Miracles of Jesus: Scholarly views

 Scholars are divided on the interpretation of miracles; some rule them out a priori, while others defend their possibility or reality.
 There is a consensus that the Historical Jesus was viewed as a miracle-worker during his lifetime.
 New Testament scholar Bart Ehrman argues that though some historians believe that miracles have happened and others do not, due to the limitations of the sources, it is not possible for historians to affirm or deny them.
 He states "This is not a problem for only one kind of historian—for atheists or agnostics or Buddhists or Roman Catholics or Baptists or Jews or Muslims; it is a problem for all historians of every stripe."
 According to Michael Licona, among general historians there are some postmodern views of historiography that are open to the investigation of miracles.

 According to the Jesus Seminar, Jesus probably cured some sick people, but described Jesus's healings in modern terms, relating them to "psychosomatic maladies."
 They found six of the nineteen healings to be "probably reliable".
 Most participants in the Jesus Seminar believe Jesus practiced exorcisms, as Josephus, Philostratus and others wrote about other contemporary exorcists, but do not believe the gospel accounts were accurate reports of specific events or that demons exist.
 They did not find any of the nature miracles to be historical events.

 According to scholar Maurice Casey, it is fair to assume that Jesus was able to cure people affected with psychosomatic disorders, although he believes that the healings were likely due to naturalistic causes and placebo effects.
 John P. Meier believes that Jesus as healer is as well supported as almost anything about the historical Jesus.
 In the Gospels, the activity of Jesus as miracle worker looms large in attracting attention to himself and reinforces his eschatological message.
 Such activity, Meier suggests, might have added to the concern of authorities that culminated in Jesus's death.
 E.P.
 Sanders and Géza Vermes also agree that Jesus was indeed a healer and that this helped increase his following among the people of his time.

+In the field of philosophy of religion, Timothy and Lydia McGrew treat the resurrection of Jesus as the central miracle in a cumulative probabilistic argument based on multiple lines of historical testimony.